Reference and Instruction

 - Any special requests for the session, such as resources that should or should not be covered.

-Reference and Instruction Librarian offices are located on the first floor of Kimbel Library, behind the reference desk.
+Reference and Instruction Librarian offices are located on the first floor of Kimbel Library, near the printing station.
 Office hours for instructors also available by drop-in and by appointment.
 To make an appointment please contact your librarian using the links below.

 English 101/102 Classes